sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 My most significant design contribution was the memory hierarchy.
 I engineered a **Write-Back, Write-Allocate, 2-Way Set-Associative Cache Controller**.

 * **FSM Architecture:** I designed the Finite State Machine (`data_cache.sv`) with five distinct states (`IDLE`, `MISS_SELECT`, `WRITEBACK`, `REFILL`, `RESPOND`) to handle the variable latency of main memory.
+The state machine begins in `IDLE`, waiting for CPU requests.
+On a cache miss, it transitions to `MISS_SELECT` to determine the victim way using the LRU bit.
+If the victim is dirty, the FSM enters `WRITEBACK` to save the evicted line before refilling.
+The `REFILL` state performs a 4-word burst read from memory using an internal counter, and finally `RESPOND` completes the operation and returns control to the CPU.

 * **Replacement Policy:** I implemented a Least Recently Used (LRU) policy using a "flip-bit" strategy per set.
-This efficiently tracks access patterns and evicts the least useful cache line during a collision.
+Each 2-way set has a single LRU bit that tracks which way was accessed most recently.
+On access, the LRU bit flips to indicate the other way as least recently used.
+During eviction, the LRU bit directly selects the victim way.
+This efficiently tracks access patterns and evicts the least useful cache line during a collision, requiring only 1 bit per set (128 bits total) rather than the more complex true-LRU tracking.

 * **Memory Interface Muxing:** I designed the logic to intercept the CPU's memory requests.
 During cache misses, the FSM takes control of the main memory interface, using a 2-bit internal counter (`refill_cnt`) to burst-read or write-back 16-byte cache lines automatically.
+The counter sequences through addresses `{index, offset[3:2]}` to fetch or write all four words in the cache line, with the state machine handling address generation and memory handshaking transparently to the CPU pipeline.

 ---